 Cause Solution POST error has occurred.
-Observe the beeps and LED lights on the front of the computer See Appendix A, POST Error Messages to determine possible causes.
+Observe the beeps and LED lights on the front of the computer.
+See Appendix A, POST Error Messages on page 48 to determine possible causes.
 See the Restore Kit or the Worldwide Limited Warranty for terms and conditions.